mehulagg/gitlab/doc/administration/implementation_patterns/index.md

 #### Platform as a Service

-Platform as a Service options are a huge portion of the value provided by Cloud Platforms and implementation patterns can be prequalified against the partner PaaS options.
+Platform as a Service options are a huge portion of the value provided by Cloud Platforms as they simplify operational complexity and reduce the SRE and security skilling required to operate advanced, highly available technology services.
+Implementation patterns can be prequalified against the partner PaaS options.

 - Implementation patterns help implementers understand what PaaS options are known to work and how to choose between PaaS solutions when a single platform has more than one PaaS option for the same GitLab role (e.g. AWS RDS versus AWS Aurora RDS)
 - For instance, where reference architectures do not have a specific recommendation on what technology is leveraged for GitLab outbound email services or what the sizing should be - a Reference Implementation may advise using a cloud providers Email as a Service (PaaS) and possibly even with specific settings.